Calvin0125/node_todo_exam_project/public/README.md

 Reasons for Design Decisions
 1. A todo class would not work well because the todo object has to be in different formats

+Assumptions
+1. When the modal is closed, it should reset the form